Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-We investigate how the activity of neurons in the brain give rise to our perception of sound.
+We investigate how neural activity gives rise to our perception of sound.

 None

-We detect sounds with our ears, but the brain is needed to convert this incoming sound wave into the rich and informative perceptual world that we experience.
-In our lab, we are examining how the activity of brain cells in the auditory cortex allows humans and other animals to identify and locate sounds.
-Our research has provided new insights into how temporal patterns of action potentials and the coordinated activity of populations of neurons contribute to this complex process.
+We detect sounds with our ears, but it is the brain that transforms these pressure waves into the rich and meaningful perceptual world that we experience.
+The Walker Group investigates how neural activity in the auditory cortex enables humans and other animals to identify and locate sounds in their environment.
+Our research has provided new insights into how patterns of action potentials across time and across neural populations contribute to this complex process.

-We use a range of techniques in order to understand these neural processes across multiple levels.
-The precise spiking responses of single neurons and small groups of neurons are investigated in anaesthetised and awake, behaving animals.
-The responses of larger populations of neurons are measured simultaneously using in vivo 2-photon imaging of neural circuits.
-Finally, psychophysical studies are used to probe the listening capabilities of humans and animals through their behavioural choices.
+Our lab employs a range of complementary techniques to address these questions.
+The precise spiking responses of individual neurons and small groups of neurons are recorded in both anaesthetised and awake, behaving animals using Neuropixels microelectrodes.
+The activity of genetically defined populations of neurons are measured using in vivo two-photon imaging, providing a dynamic view of neural circuit function.
+Computational models are used to refine our predictions about brain function, and to better interpret our experimental results.
+Finally, psychophysical experiments measure the listening performance of humans and animals, linking neural activity to perception.

 Graduate Student Opportunities